epics-base/exampleJava/src/services/helloWorld/HELLOWORLD_README.txt

 PREREQUISITES
 -------------
 EPICS V4 components:
-0. caj and jca, prerequisities of pvAccessJava.
+0. caj and jca, prerequisites of pvAccessJava.
 If you acquired pvAccessJava by by maven, you will have the right versions in your maven repo.
 2. pvAccessJava - for PVAccess
 3. pvDataJava   - for PVData